What is a Rape Kit?

 With DNA, proofing guilt can be pretty straightforward, but proving an acquittance rape based on DNA only may not be sufficient, especially if it involves adults because the offender can use consensual sex as a defense.

-Under such circumstances, the investigating agency may need to back up their DNA profile exhibits with other pieces of physical proofs in the kit, such as photographs of bruises and scrapes resulting from the ordeal.
+Under such circumstances, the investigating agency may need to back up their DNA profile exhibits with other pieces of physical proof in the kit, such as photographs of bruises and scrapes resulting from the ordeal.

 3. Serial Rape Cases